raju-sivakumar/Retail-Sales-Business-Analysis-Using-Microsoft-Excel-Project/README.md

 ## Raju S

-Aspiring Data Analyst with an MSc in Chemistry, transitioning into Data Analytics through hands-on business projects.
+Aspiring Data Analyst with an MSc in Chemistry, building practical analytics skills through hands-on business projects and real-world datasets.

-I believe the best way to learn analytics is by solving real business problems using real datasets and documenting the complete analytical process.

-I'm always open to connecting with professionals, receiving constructive feedback, and learning from the data analytics community.
+My goal is to develop projects that demonstrate analytical thinking, business problem-solving, and data storytelling while continuously learning from the analytics community.

 ### Connect with Me